openworm/behavioral_syntax/docs/introduction.rst

 1. The 'syntax approach' is an attempt to describe the locomotion of C. Elegans in terms of a vocabulary of 'worm shapes'.
 90 distinct postures are sufficient to account for 82% of postural variance.
 2. This enables the use of methods developed for other kinds of discrete data in bioinformatics and language processing to be harnessed for the study of behavior.
 3. The tools contained in the behavioral_syntax module are designed for desktop usage and it's assumed that the data will be stored using a file system, not a database.
+4. It's assumed that the worms are moving in a relatively unconstrained environment(a petridish) where there aren't well-defined stimuli.

 road map:
 ==============